Same-sex marriage in Idaho: Native American nations

+The Indian Civil Rights Act, also known as Public Law 90–284 (ʔa·knumu¢tiⱡiⱡ 90–284; Tamá·lwit 90–284), primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
+While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
+Consequently, many tribes have enacted their own marriage and family laws.
+As a result, the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.
 Same-sex marriage is not recognized on the reservation of the Nez Perce Tribe of Idaho.
 Its Tribal Code states that "'marriage' means the civil status, condition or relation of a man and woman considered united in law as husband and wife".
 The Law and Order Code of the Shoshone-Bannock Tribes states that "'marriage is a personal relation arising out of a civil contract, to which the consent of parties capable of making it is necessary", but generally refers to married spouses as "husband and wife".
-However, the code states that marriages entered into outside the tribe's jurisdiction are valid if they are valid in the jurisdiction where they were entered into.
+However, the code also states that marriages entered into outside the tribe's jurisdiction are valid if they are valid in the jurisdiction where they were entered into.